You can specify an automatic removal policy that specifies under what conditions that topic

 Counting subscriptions and sessions

-Subscriptions is the number of subscriptions to a topic, including those that occur through routing or slave topics, as well as subscriptions to a reference topic
+The number of subscriptions to a topic includes subscriptions that occur through routing or slave topics, as well as subscriptions to a reference topic

-When monitoring across a cluster or when using fan-out the 'subscriptions less than' condition is first checked on the server that owns the topic
+When monitoring across a cluster or using fan-out, the 'subscriptions less than' condition is first checked on the server that owns the topic

-and if satisfied there then each cluster member and downstream fan-out server is queried to check if the condition has also been satisfied there.
+and if satisfied, each cluster member and downstream fan-out server is queried to check if the condition has also been satisfied there.

 The topic will only be removed if the total number of subscriptions across the cluster and at fan-out servers is less than that specified in the condition.